Mime one of the sentences below. You can’t speak, but you can make noises if you need to. Can your partner guess which one you are miming?

 Choose one foreign country and describe what the table manners and other food and drink customs are in that country.
 Can your partner guess which country you are talking about?

-PDF version for easy saving and printing: Food drink cultural differences mimes present simple continuous
+PDF for easy saving and printing: Food drink cultural differences mimes present simple continuous